superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 # Extra Performance Stuff
 Mods that can help with performance but might have incompatibilities or whatever.
 These are mostly optional
+* #### [Pretty much every performance mod from someaddon](https://www.curseforge.com/members/someaddon/projects) -- As much as I prefer to stay away from curseforge, someaddon has some amazing optimization mods for both client and server.
+I personally use these mods on my own modpacks as often as I can, they usually don't break anything.
 * #### [Immediately Fast](https://modrinth.com/mod/immediatelyfast) -- This mod can help with FPS, however it has incompatibilities with some mods since it does a lot for rendering.
 Although I haven't seen any mods have incompatibilities with this mod
 * #### [Ferrite Core](https://modrinth.com/mod/ferrite-core) -- Memory Usage optimisations.
 I've seen a few mods that don't work with this
 * #### [Krypton](https://modrinth.com/mod/krypton) -- Optimises networking stuff